 The conversion rate of the notes is subject to adjustment in certain circumstances, including share splits and combinations, the issuance of shares of common stock as dividends, the payment of cash dividends and certain other actions by us.
-See "Description of the Initial Notes - Conversion Rights - Conversion Rate Adjustments" and "Description of the Promissory Notes - Conversion Rights - Conversion Rate Adjustments."
+See "Description of Notes - Conversion Rights - Conversion Rate Adjustments."
 If the conversion rate is adjusted as a result of a distribution that is taxable to our common stockholders, such as certain cash dividends, you may be deemed to have received a dividend subject to U.S. federal income tax without the receipt of any cash.
 In addition, a failure to adjust (or to adjust adequately) the conversion rate after an event that increases your proportionate interest in us could be treated as a deemed taxable dividend to you.
-If a make-whole fundamental change occurs prior to the maturity date of the notes, under some circumstances, we will increase the conversion rate for notes converted in connection with the make-whole fundamental change.
-Such increase may also be treated as a defined in "Certain U.S. Federal Income Tax Considerations."
-If you are a non-U.S. holder (as defined in "Certain U.S. Federal Income Tax Considerations."), any deemed dividend would be subject to U.S. federal in "Certain U.S. Federal Income Tax Considerations") or a non-U.S. holder, deemed dividends may be subject to back-up withholding tax at a 30% rate under the Foreign Account Tax Compliance Act.
-Any of the foregoing withholding taxes may be withheld from interest and payments upon conversion or maturity of the notes or, if the withholding tax is paid on behalf of you by us or another withholding agent, may be set off against payments upon conversion or maturity of the notes or, if the withholding tax is paid on behalf of you by us or another withholding agent, may be set off against payments of cash on the notes or shares of common stock payable on the notes, if any, or sales proceeds subsequen
+If a makewhole fundamental change occurs prior to the maturity date of the notes, under some circumstances, we will increase the conversion rate for notes converted in connection with the make-whole fundamental change.
+Such increase may also be treated as a distribution subject to U.S. federal income tax as a dividend.
+See "Certain U.S. Federal Income Tax Considerations."
+If you are a non-U.S. holder (as defined in "Certain U.S. Federal Income Tax Considerations"), any deemed dividend would be subject to U.S. federal withholding tax at a 30% rate, or such lower rate as may be specified by an applicable treaty.
+In certain circumstances, if you are a U.S. holder (as defined in "Certain U.S. Federal Income Tax Considerations") or a non-U.S. holder, deemed dividends may be subject to back-up withholding tax at a 28% rate or withholding tax at a 30% rate under the Foreign Account Tax Compliance Act.
+Any of the foregoing withholding taxes may be withheld from interest and payments upon conversion or maturity of the notes or, if the withholding tax is paid on behalf of you by us or another withholding agent, may be set off against payments of cash on the notes or shares of common stock payable on the notes, if any, or sales proceeds subsequently paid or credited